Skip to main content

 Upon completion of this activity, participants should be able to:

-• Evaluate the status of glaucoma imaging and test interpretation, as well as their role in diagnosing and managing glaucoma.
+Evaluate the status of glaucoma diagnostics and test interpretation, as well as their role in identifying and managing glaucoma

-• Demonstrate familiarity with current issues in medical, laser, and surgical therapy for glaucoma and how these therapies affect other eye disease.
+Demonstrate familiarity with current issues in medical, laser, and surgical therapy for glaucoma and how these therapies affect other eye diseases

-• Recognize factors that complicate care of the adult and pediatric glaucoma patient.
+Recognize factors that complicate the care of the adult and pediatric glaucoma patient